ZhangYing100/JBHI-Swallow-PPG-supplementary-materials/README.md

 ## Usage
 These materials are provided to support the reproducibility of research described in the paper.
 When using any content:
 1. Always cite the original paper with the DOI of 10.1109/JBHI.2025.3590667
-2. Contact the corresponding author for clarification: panyun@zju.edu.cn
+2. Contact the first author or corresponding author for clarification: zhangy21@zju.edu.cn, panyun@zju.edu.cn

 ## License
 This supplementary material is shared under IEEE's Permissions Policy.
 By accessing these materials, you agree to comply with IEEE's Terms of Use.